Our Annual Events

 St. David's Day Banquet

 Every spring the Society celebrates St. David's Day on the Saturday closest to March 1.
-In 2017, we celebrated the work of Mereddyd Evans on March 4th at the Ramada Plaza in Minneapolis.
+In 2018, we celebrated the music of Dilys Elwyn-Edwards, a Welsh composer who was born 100 years ago.

 Every summer the Society members meet to elect board members and officers and enjoy food and games -- and the outdoors.